chaos-polymtl/lethe/doc/source/examples/dem/small-scale-rotating-drum/small-scale-rotating-drum.rst

 .. code-block:: text

     subsection simulation control
       set time step                     = 5e-6
       set time end                      = 5
       set log frequency                 = 2000
-      set output frequency            		 = 10000
+      set output frequency              = 2000
       set output path                   = ./output_dem/
     end

 Running the simulation
 -----------------------

 The simulation is launched in two steps: the first step packs the particle in the cylinder, while the second step rotates the drum and simulates the movement of the particles.
-The simulation could have been performed in a single step, however; doing it this way allows us to use the restart files of the packing to run the simulation using DEM for a dry simulation and a CFD-DEM for a wet simulation without having to pack the particles twice.

 .. code-block:: text

-   mpirun -np 6 dem_3d packing-rotating-drum.prm
+   mpirun -np 8 dem_3d packing-rotating-drum.prm
-   mpirun -np 6 dem_3d small-rotating-drum-dem.prm
+   mpirun -np 8 dem_3d small-rotating-drum-dem.prm

 .. note::
- This example needs a simulation time of approximately 135 minutes on 6 processors using an Intel(R) Core(TM) i7-9700K CPU at 3.60GHz.
+ This example needs a simulation time of approximately 60 minutes on 8 processors using an 12th Gen Intel(R) Core(TM) i9-12900K

 Results
 ---------